Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Plots of imaginary part of susceptibility for the cases discussed in main text

 \subsection{Imaginary part of the susceptibility}

-In this Appendix, we show representative results for the imaginary part of the electronic susceptibility, which directly contribute to the renormalization of the cavity decay rate via $\kappa_{o,e}' = \kappa + 2\,\mathrm{Im}\,\chi_{o,e}(\omega_c)$, as discussed in Sec.~II.
+In this Appendix, we show representative results for the imaginary part of the electronic susceptibility in Fig.~\ref{ImChi_W_AllCases_CleanQD}, Fig.~\ref{ImChi_W_AllCases_Disordered}, and Fig.~\ref{Appendix_Barrier_ImChi_W}, which directly contribute to the renormalization of the cavity decay rate via $\kappa_{o,e}' = \kappa + 2\,\mathrm{Im}\,\chi_{o,e}(\omega_c)$, as discussed in Sec.~\ref{modelHamiltonian}.
 The imaginary component corresponds to absorption processes and is therefore closely linked to the visibility analysis presented in the main text.
-Figs.~11 and 12 depict $\chi_{o,e}''(\omega)$ for two disorder realizations, and for different parity sectors.
 In the trivial case, the even- and odd-parity responses are nearly identical, leading to vanishing visibility.
 By contrast, in the topological regime with well-separated MBSs, the absorption spectra differ significantly between parities, giving rise to finite visibility.
 The resonance peaks in $\chi_{o,e}''(\omega)$ correspond to transitions from the zero-energy state into excited quasiparticle states, with their relative weight encoding the spatial overlap of Majorana components with the cavity-coupled region.

 These results reinforce the central message of the paper: the imaginary part of the susceptibility carries clear signatures of Majorana nonlocality and provides a direct microscopic origin for the parity-dependent visibility employed as a diagnostic tool in the main text.